5 Reasons to use SharePoint for Standard Operating Procedure (SOP) Management

 2) Great Document Control within a Central SOP library

 We have all been there, told to go follow a policy or procedure, only to realize when you look for it you find multiple contradicting versions, or worse have no idea where to look, or find nothing at all.

 SharePoint makes it much easier to have a controlled central SOP library.
 Using a central library means employees will always know where to find the SOP and will be able to search easily.
 With the very strong version control built in, they should always get to the latest one too.

 SharePoint makes it really easy to see changes and revert to previous versions if required.
 This makes it much easier to ensure the correct SOP is being referred to and used at all times.
 Full traceability of how and when an SOP changed and evolved is also available.

 Single or groups of SOP libraries are great, but there still needs to be some access control.

-The features of SharePoint mean that you can truly control which employees or groups of employees can view, edit, or delete documents and sets of documents.
+The features of SharePoint include fantastic permission options.
+Meaning you can truly control which employees or groups of employees can view, edit, or delete documents.

-To give true flexibility on the audiences of your SOP’s, SharePoint can even be configured so that people outside your organisation and on the Internet can access it.
+To give true flexibility on the audiences of your SOP’s, SharePoint can even be configured so that people outside your organization and on the Internet can access it.

 4) SOP Distribution and Training